 Think before you speak

-By this point, you are probably well acquainted with the seller – but keep things professional and follow best practice, under the instruction of any advisers you’ve appointed.
+By this point, you are well acquainted with the seller, but keep things professional and follow best practice, under the instruction of any advisers you’ve appointed.

 Don’t be afraid to ask questions

 By now, you may feel like you’ve asked so many questions that there can’t possibly be anything left to ask.
-But if you have any doubts at all, don’t be afraid to ask for clarification on any issue, big or small – buying a business is too big a commitment not to.
+But if you have any doubts at all, don’t be afraid to ask for clarification on any issue, big or small.